Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Experiments

-GBH (Global Building Height) dataset is a customized dataset.
-The dataset was designed to combine both diversity and volume of data samples in monocular height estimation.
-The resulting dataset is made up of optical remote sensing images acquired by PLANET satellites, height maps generated from open LiDAR observations or building models, and building footprint maps.
+The GBH (Global Building Height) dataset is a custom-designed dataset that strikes a balance between diversity and volume for monocular height estimation.
+It consists of optical remote sensing imagery acquired by Planet satellites, height maps generated from open LiDAR observations or building models, and building footprint maps.

-The dataset of the version used in this work covers 40 cities around the globe, dating from 2013 to 2021.
-The ground sampling distance is 3 m for the 24,112 patches of size 256 $\times$ 256, among which 16,838 patches are high-quality labeled, and 4,182 patches are mid-quality labeled.
-The dataset also includes 3,092 samples labeled with low-quality information in the form of building floor counts.
-An overview of the dataset can be seen in Fig. \ref{fig:data}.
+The dataset version used in this work covers 40 cities worldwide from 2013 to 2021.
+It has a ground sampling distance of 3 m and contains 24,112 patches of size 256 $\times$ 256.
+Among them, 16,838 patches have high-quality labels, 4,182 patches have mid-quality labels, and 3,092 are annotated with low-quality building height proxies, such as building floor counts.
+An overview is shown in Fig. \ref{fig:data}.

 The dataset is used as follows: \begin{itemize} \item The dataset is split into high-, mid-, and low-quality sets.
-For each set, training, validation, and test subsets are created. \item The original data samples are labeled with different qualities, so no label processing is needed. \item Besides the two test sets mentioned above, four cities are left-out, reserved exclusively for testing purposes, \textit{i.e.}, they are never seen during training.
-They are Los Angeles (USA), Sao Paulo (Brazil), Medellin (Colombia), and Guangzhou (China). \item The test sets are categorized as in-domain or out-of-domain according to their geographic locations and qualities of available labels.
-Specifically, the high-quality test set and Los Angeles form the in-domain test sets, and mid-/low-quality test set, Sao Paulo, Medellin, and Guangzhou constitute the out-of-domain test sets. \end{itemize}
+Each set is further divided into training, validation, and test subsets. \item Labels are already provided in their respective quality levels, so no further label processing is required. \item Four cities---Los Angeles (USA), Sao Paulo (Brazil), Medellin (Colombia), and Guangzhou (China)---are held out entirely for testing and never seen during training. \item Test sets are categorized as in-domain or out-of-domain based on geographic location and quality.
+Specifically, the high-quality test set and Los Angeles constitute the in-domain test sets, while the mid-/low-quality test set, Sao Paulo, Medellin, and Guangzhou form the out-of-domain test sets. \end{itemize}